-In June 2017, the Company's Board of Directors authorized the purchase of an additional 4,000,000 shares of Class A Common Stock or Class B Common Stock or any combination of the foregoing; this additional authorization was additive to the shares that remained outstanding under prior authorizations.
-In July 2017, the Company's Stock Repurchase Committee authorized and the Company executed the repurchase of 2,000 shares of Class B Common Stock, which reduced the remaining amount of shares that may be repurchased by the Company to 4,703,487.
-During the year ended October 31, 2016, the Stock Repurchase Committee authorized and the Company executed the repurchase of 110,241 shares of Class B Common Stock as part of the program.
-There have been no other shares repurchased by the Company from November 1, 2014 through October 31, 2017.
-As of October 31, 2017, the Company had repurchased 3,296,513 shares, including 1,425,452 shares of Class A Common Stock and 1,871,061 shares of Class B Common Stock, under this program.
+The Board of Directors has authorized the Company to repurchase shares of the Company's Class A Common Stock or Class B Common Stock or any combination of the foregoing.
+As of October 31, 2018, the remaining amount of shares that may be repurchased under this authorization was 4,703,487.
+During 2017, the Stock Repurchase Committee authorized and the Company executed the repurchase of 2,000 shares of Class B Common Stock.
+There have been no other shares repurchased under this program from November 1, 2016 through October 31, 2018.